Linoleum was the wonder invention of the Victorian period and led the way for the vinyl flooring we know today.

 These patterned floors are very durable and are great for hiding the inevitable dust that forms over a very short period!

-In my opinion, the floors are design statement in their own right and don’t just blend in with the décor like boring cream carpets!
+In my opinion, these floorings are design statement in their own right and don’t just blend in with the décor like a boring cream carpet!
 They work particularly well in a room with painted walls or a subtle patterned wallpaper.

 Be careful if you find a post Second World War linoleum in your house as it may contain harmful asbestos and lead so is not worth preserving, particularly if is felt based or has a felt underlay.